Astrid-weiwei/NUWellnessApp/README.md

 The app integrates with Firebase Firestore to implement CRUD operations for each data collection:
 1. **WorkTodos**: Supports Create, Read, Update (completion status), and Delete for work-related tasks.
 2. **LifeTodos**: Supports Create, Read, Update (completion status), and Delete for personal tasks.
-3. **MoodEntries**: Supports Create, Read, and Delete for mood entries with journaling functionality.
+3. **MoodEntries**: Supports Create, Read, and Delete for mood entries with journaling， photo taken, and location marking functionalities.

 ---